 JEE Main is a very popular exam among engineering aspirants with more than 10 lakh candidates taking the test every year.
 Check JEE Main number of candidates registered and appeared in past years.
-JEE Main 2026 number of registered candidates is expected to cross 13 lakh mark.
-The last date to apply for JEE Main 2026 session 1 exam is November 27.
+JEE Main 2026 number of registered candidates is around 14.5 lakh, as per media reports.
+The last date to apply for JEE Main 2026 session 1 exam was November 27.
+This is the highest ever total number of candidates applied for JEE Mains exam.

 | JEE Main Syllabus 2026 | JEE Main 2026 Exam Dates |